FaisalAlqarni/python_postgres_script/README.md

-# Python Postgres Assessment for SADAIA
+# Python Postgres Assessment
-This is the solution of SADAIA assessment where I was required to write a Python program that works with a PostgreSQL database.
+This is the solution of an assessment where I was required to write a Python program that works with a PostgreSQL database.
 The program needs to perform different operations like adding, updating, deleting, and retrieving data from the database.

 ## Tech Used